 Can Bacteria Survive In Ice Cream?

 According to studies, probiotic bacteria can survive in ice cream for up to six months in freezing conditions and stay above the recommended minimum limit of 106CFU/g.

-Is It Possible To Get Food Poisoning From Ice Cream?
+Can You Get Food Poisoning From Refrozen Ice Cream?